Reba Byrd Masterson

-Rebecca Byrd Masterson (January 19, 1882 – September 22, 1969) was an American female petroleum geologist.
+Rebecca Byrd Masterson (January 19, 1882 – September 22, 1969) was an American petroleum geologist.
 Masterson was born and raised in Galveston, Texas.
 She was a survivor of the 1900 Galveston hurricane, losing her mother in the carnage.
 With the passing of her mother, Masterson took over the domestic duties in her household.
 She eventually attended university receiving her Bachelor of Science, and paving her career in geology as an independent geologist.
 She made many contributions to the field of geology over the course of her career.
 Until her death on September 22, 1969, she kept the mineral rights in more than 20 Texas counties and a tungsten mine in Colorado.

 Family life

 Masterson lost her mother in the 1900 Galveston hurricane that she survived.
 Masterson had one brother and one sister, Wilmer D. Masterson and Lewis Fisher.
 Masterson also employed her nephews to mine the ore in her tungsten mine in Nederland.
 Both her great niece, Amanda Masterson, and her great-great nephew, Wilmer Dallam Masterson IV, attended UT.

-During the year 1908, Reba's father, Branch T.Masterson, had filed a lawsuit on the behalf of his wife inheritance, who had passed away in the 1900 Great Galveston Hurricane.
+During the year 1908, Reba's father, Branch T. Masterson, had filed a lawsuit on the behalf of his wife inheritance, who had died in the 1900 Great Galveston Hurricane.
 Branch Masterson worked with a wealthy lawyer named John W Harris, who had an adopted daughter, Anne Wilmer Dallam.
 Masterson would end up marrying Dallam (Reba's mother), however, at the time of their marriage it was the general consensus that Harris did not legally adopt her, but just generously took her in.
 Several years later, Harris would die as a Judge and his estate handed down to his natural children, since the adoption had scepticism surrounding it, Dallam was not on that list.
 Therefore, Branch filed the lawsuit after finding legitimate adoption papers.
 The finding of the papers meant that Reba's mother had a claim to Harris's estate.